rails-sqlserver/activerecord-sqlserver-adapter/RUNNING_UNIT_TESTS.md

 * Possibly change the SQL Server TCP/IP properties in "SQL Server Configuration Manager -> SQL Server Network Configuration -> Protocols for MSSQLSERVER", and ensure that TCP/IP is enabled and the appropriate entries on the "IP Addresses" tab are enabled.

-## Testing sequel mode
+## Testing jdbc mode

-  export ARCONN=sequel
+  export ARCONN=jdbc
-  jruby -S bundle exec rake test:sequel
+  jruby -S bundle exec rake test:jdbc